To submit a manuscript for publication, please send an email to:

 - Contain a cover letter as an attachment (.doc or google doc) with an abstract of the article, as well as your contact information.
 If you would like to prepare a second abstract in a non-English language, we encourage that practice to promote international readership.
 The cover letter should be clearly labelled with your name and article title, such as—DS Cover Letter: Your Name, Article Title.

-- Contain your essay as an attachment (.doc or google doc), prepared for blind review, with a clearly labelled title such as—DS Submission: Article Title.
+- Contain your essay as an attachment (.doc or google doc), prepared for anonymous review, with a clearly labelled title such as—DS Submission: Article Title.

 Your essay should follow the following formatting guidelines: